ellerenad/estimate/tasks.md

 - deleting a remote estimation in the list will not delete the same estimation in the participant local

 tasks:
+- add cookieless analytics - plausible?
+- add share link
 - configure prod mode to the firebase db - due on july, 10th
 - add landing page
 - publish
 - buy domain and link it
-- review layout in general
-  - hide "admin" things?
-  - estimator after "admin" things
-  - add paddings and center stuff
-- test in mobile devices
-- add share link
 - refactor:
   - extract to another layer all the references to firebase
   - find better ways to define the domain objects